32blit/sprite-editor/README.md

 The Mirror tool will only be active if you're zoomed in enough to have a locked (red) Sprite Cursor.

-#### Roll
+#### Roll / Rotate

-The Roll tool will roll the current sprite Left/Right or Up/Down.
+The Roll/Rotate tool will roll the current sprite Left/Right or Up/Down or rotate it 90 (square) or 180 (rectangular) degrees.

 Use the d-pad buttons to roll one pixel at a time.
 This is useful for shifting art around inside a sprite bounds for animation, or just correcting your drawing position.

+Press the A button rotate clockwise.

-The Roll tool will only be active if you're zoomed in enough to have a locked (red) Sprite Cursor.
+The Roll / Rotate tool will only be active if you're zoomed in enough to have a locked (red) Sprite Cursor.

-#### (TODO) Rotate

-Rotate is currently only available in Sprite Mode, but should probably have its own icon so that Sprite Mode can make better use of that button.

 ## The Palette